cmse802/OtsegoStoryProject/README.md

 ---

+# Reproducibility: Quick start

+To run the code, you can visit [Google Colab Notebook](https://colab.research.google.com/github/uzairname/OtsegoStoryProject/blob/main/experiments/Final_Analysis_Results.ipynb)

-# Installation and Usage
+# Reproducibility: Installation and Usage

-Below are streamlined instructions for setting up the project.
+Below are streamlined instructions for setting up the project in your local environment

 ## Prerequisites